Cooperation and impact

 Creating sustainability through materials and systems

-The research at the University produces many kinds of results: new knowledge, biological materials, softwares, databases, inventions and business ideas.
+The research at the university produces many kinds of results: new knowledge, biological materials, software, databases, inventions and business ideas.
 These provide the basis for publications and collaborative projects but also for creating new business.

-Employees of the University make appr.
-60 invention disclosures annually.
+Employees of the university make about 60 invention disclosures annually.
 About 20 % of them come from the focus area of Creating sustainability through materials and systems.
-Some of inventions are directly transferred to companies for further development whereas few are patented by University and commercialized via new startups or licensing.
+Some of inventions are directly transferred to companies for further development whereas few are patented by the university and commercialised through new startups or licensing.

 Inventions and business ideas can be developed further e.g. in Tekes funded TUTLI-projects.
 Such funding aims to generate new research based business (new startups or licenses).

 Annually 2-4 new research-based startups are established.
-Altogether more than 60 research-based startups have been born from University of Oulu in the last ten years.
+Altogether more than 60 research-based startups have emerged from the University of Oulu in the last ten years.
 Some of them are coming from the research made at the research focus area of Creating sustainability through materials and systems.
 For example

 - Luxmet develops control systems for the steel and metal industries.
 Solutions enable the making of real time measurements directly from the high temperature metallurgical processes.

 - Meoline develops a field-compatible real-time trace heavy metal analyzer for industrial discharge waters.

 - Sapotech offers solutions for online monitoring and quality assessment of high temperature processes for the metallurgical industries.